Quantile Fourier Transform, Quantile Series, and Nonparametric Estimation of Quantile Spectra: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose a nonparametric method for estimating the quantile spectra and cross-spectra introduced through trigonometric quantile regression in Li (2012; 2014).
-This method is based on the quantile discrete Fourier transform (QDFT) defined by the trigonometric quantile regression and the quantile series (QSER) defined by the inverse Fourier transform of the QDFT.
-The autocovariance and cross-covariance function of the QSER facilitates the construction of a lag-window (LW) spectral estimator for the quantile spectra and cross-spectra.
-While the window function controls the statistical variability of this estimator across frequencies, we consider three approaches to further reduction of the statistical variability across quantiles.
-These approaches include the application of smoothing spline techniques to the LW estimates or the QDFT sequences and the use of a new technique called spline quantile regression (SQR) which produces smoothed quantile regression solutions.
-All these approaches lead to improved spectral estimates.
-Among these methods, applying a smoother directly to the LW estimates turns out to be more effective, provided the strong positive correlations across quantiles are taken into account.
-It remains a challenge to automate the smoothing process with greater effectiveness and computational efficiency.
+In this paper, we propose a nonparametric method for estimating the quantile spectrum introduced in Li (2008; 2012; 2014) through trigonometric quantile regression.
+This method is based on the quantile discrete Fourier transform (QDFT) by the trigonometric quantile regression and the quantile series (QSER) as the inverse Fourier transform of the QDFT.
+The autocovariance function of the QSER, or QACF, enables the construction of a lag-window (LW) estimator for the quantile spectrum.
+We also employ a smoothing procedure to smooth the LW estimates across quantiles in order to further improve the estimation accuracy when the underlying spectrum is smooth with respect to the quantile level.
+Quantile smoothing is shown in our simulation study to be effective not only for estimating the quantile spectrum as a bivariate function of frequency and quantile level but also as a univariate function of frequency for a fixed quantile level.

+The spline smoothing method implemented by the R function {\tt gamm} turns out to be quite effective in our simulation study.
+An AR(1)-type correlation function is employed as a surrogate for the correlations of the LW estimates across quantiles.
+Whether it can be improved by a more suitable correlation function remains a topic for future research.
+Furthermore, smoothing across quantiles for each fixed frequency, as done in this paper, may introduce artifacts of discontinuity across frequencies.
+To overcome this difficulty, it is helpful to develop an alternative method that has the effect of smoothing jointly across frequencies and quantile levels.

+The nonparametric method in this paper complements the semi-parametric method investigated in Chen et al.\ (2019) and Jim\'{e}nez-Var\'{o}n et al.\ (2024).
+The latter derives a parametric autoregressive (AR) model from the quantile periodogam at fixed quantile levels and then smooths the AR parameters across quantiles by a nonparametric smoother.
+With the help of the QSER introduced in this paper, it becomes possible to fit the AR model directly to the QSER by least squares or through the QACF by solving the Yule-Walker equations.
+A comprehensive treatment of this approach will be the topic of a future paper.

+Finally, the idea of deriving QSER through QDFT by trigonometric quantile regression can be generalized to other objective functions.
+An example is the $M$-periodogram discussed in Fajardo et al.\ (2018), where Huber's $\psi$-function and the $\ell_p$ norm for $p \in (1,2)$ are employed in place of quantile regression.
+In addition to periodogram smoothing, an LW estimator can be obtained from a suitably defined time-domain representation analogous to QSER.